awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 1. Choose **Submit**\.

 **Note**
 Set the IOPS value for a Provisioned IOPS EBS volume to no more than 30 times the maximum storage of the volume\.
-For example, if your volume has a maximum size of 100 GB, you can't assign an IOPS value for it that is greater than 3000\.
+For example, if your volume has a maximum size of 100 GiB, you can't assign an IOPS value for it that is greater than 3000\.

 For more information, see [Amazon EBS Volumes](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSVolumes.html) in the Amazon EC2 documentation\.